dchithinh/mastering-embeded-linux-programming/README.md

 #

 # Build with docker
-If your PC is running unbuntu with different version 20.04 as this guide.
-To avoid errors(mismatch linux version) when building, there is a simple docker in this guide that can be used.
+If your PC is running unbuntu with different version of 20.04 as this guide.
+To avoid errors(mismatch linux version, can not install requirement packages, etc) when building, there is a simple docker in this guide that can be used.
 - Build docker:
     ```
     cd DockerBuild